Divide-By-0/blog/content/posts/travel.md

       - **Subway shows**: On the longer segments (i.e. across the bridges), performers often do a little speech or rap or dance bit, and it's usually strange enough to be entertaining.
 Hard to plan, but you'll inevitably run into a few if you take the long subway segments often.
       - **Immersive Gamebox**: Haven't been, [but this place](https://immersivegamebox.com/locations/ny-lower-east-side-manhattan/) claims full immersive tech-enabled rooms.
       - **Hyprov**: I haven't been, but hypnosis with improv sounds pretty interesting.
-    - North California
+  - California
+    - Bay Area
       - **Neogenesis House**: In SF, haven't been.
 Seems cool, was one of the many houses that inspired our own [lxm.house](https://lxm.house).
+      - **Noisebridge**: An [open hackerspace](https://www.noisebridge.net/wiki/Noisebridge?curius=1419,1274,30) that seems interesting.
+      - **SF Commons**: A very cozy [third space](https://thesfcommons.com) in SF with beautiful decor, free weekly public hours, and individual work-focus vibe during the day.
     - South California
-      - **Mars College**: Haven't been.
+      - **Mars College**: Haven't been but want to go.
 One of my close friends' favorite alternative communes.
-      - **B Sweeet**: Haven't been.
+      - **B Sweeet**: Haven't been but want to go.
 In LA, a bread pudding shop with 40 flavors.
   - ## Other
     - **McKamey Manor in Summertown, Tennessee**: I haven't been, and wouldn't recommend it.
 It's a real-life torture haunted house, where you say a 40 page waiver document out loud and then the guy running it tortures you.
 It's definitely toeing the line of sadistic and illegal (though reportedly there is a safe word that works most of the time), but it is novel nevertheless and thus makes the cut here.
     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.